ibexa/documentation-developer/docs/trainings/commerce/pim/011_product_modeling.md

 - The color of a product is the same whatever the language is, only the corresponding color name is translated.
 - The radius of a sphere doesn't depend on the language, only its numeral representation need translation according to local length units.

-TODO: Later in the training, in the templating part, is shown how to localize the attributes.

 Unlike fields, attributes are first defined outside the product types.
 Attributes and attribute groups are to be reused from product type to product type.